Turmeric For Acne – Is It A Myth Or Reality?

 - Clark A.K., Haas K.N., Sivamani R.K.
 Edible Plants and Their Influence on the Gut Microbiome and Acne.
 International Journal of Molecular Sciences.
 2017;18(5):1070.

-- National Institutes of Health.
+- U.S. National Institutes of Health.
 Turmeric.
 National Center for Complementary and Integrative Health (Website).
 Accessed 2019.

 To be your most trusted ally in your pursuit of clear, healthy skin.